Related Topics:

 Should chow chows be included in breed-specific legislation ("pit bull bans")?

-Chow Chow, breed of dog that differs from most others in having a blue-black tongue.
-The breed originated in China and is known to date to the Han dynasty (206 bce–220 ce); it is believed by some to be one of the oldest of all breeds.
+Chow Chow, one of the oldest of dog breeds noted for its lionlike mane, its profuse double coat, its blue-black tongue, and stiff-legged walk.
+The breed originated in ancient China and is known to date to the Han dynasty (206 bce–220 ce).
 The Chow Chow’s genetics are very close to those of the wolf.
-The name Chow Chow may derive from an English term used in the 19th century to refer to cargo from East Asia; however, some sources note that it may derive from the Chinese word for “edible.”
+The name Chow Chow may derive from a pidgin English term used in the 19th century to refer to small miscellaneous items amid cargo from East Asia; however, some sources note that it may derive from a Chinese preserve or relish of chopped pickles mixed with mustard sauce or from the Cantonese word for “edible,” as one of the reasons for breeding the dog, in addition to breeding it as a guard and hunting dog, was as a food source; its ancient nickname was the “Edible Dog.”
+Bans on eating and producing dog and cat meat have become increasingly prevalent in China in recent years.

 The Chow Chow is built compactly, with a large head and a thick coat that forms a dense ruff about the neck.
 The tail curls over the back or to either side of it.
-The coat, which can be either smooth or rough, is evenly coloured in any of various shades, most commonly reddish brown, black, or blue-gray.
-The adult stands about 17 to 20 inches (43 to 51 cm) tall at the withers and weighs 45 to 70 pounds (20 to 32 kg).
+The coat, which can be either smooth or rough, is evenly colored in any of various shades, most commonly reddish brown, black, or blue-gray.
 Chow Chows were first brought to the United Kingdom in the 1820s and to the United States in the 1890s.
 They were formally recognized by the American Kennel Club in 1903.

 Care and upkeep

 Although not very energetic, Chow Chows require at least an hour of exercise each day, but it need not be strenuous.
-They can enjoy a leisurely walk around the neighbourhood or wander around the yard.
+They can enjoy a leisurely walk around the neighborhood or wander around the yard.
 They are too independent to be allowed to roam near traffic.
 They do not generally enjoy swimming, nor are they built for jogging.
 Mental exercises such as trick training or nose work are good additions to the daily routine.
 At home Chow Chows need a well-fenced yard; although they are not capable of jumping a fence, some can be gifted escape artists.
-They do not do well in warm weather and should have access to shade or air conditioning during warmer months.
+Given their thick coats, they do not do well in warm weather and should have access to shade or air conditioning during warmer months.

 Britannica Quiz